-Observable Evidence Not Meeting Approaching Effective Distinguished Speech Language Pathologists (SLP) Behaviors Rarely collaborates with families, students, educators, and/or community partners regarding students' overall profile (cultural, family history, attendance, behavior, medical needs, etc.).
-Rarely makes decisions that acknowledge learning barriers, accommodations, and/or the least restrictive environment.
-Rarely explains how to include basic communication activities within home and/or school environments.
-Rarely uses teacher feedback to modify communication skills, accommodations, and/or strategies in the classroom to meet the learning needs of the student.
-When given direction, collaborates with families, students, educators, and/or community partners regarding students' overall profile (cultural, family history, attendance, behavior, medical needs, etc.).
-Requires direction in order to make decisions that acknowledge learning barriers, accommodations, and/or the least restrictive environment.
-When requested by parent or teacher SLP provides explanation of how to include meaningful communication activities within home and/or school environments.
-When given direction, SLP uses teacher feedback to modify communication skills accommodations and/or strategies in the classroom to meet the learning needs of the student.
-Initiates and engages in collaboration with families, students, educators, and/or community partners regarding students' overall profile (cultural, family history, attendance, behavior, medical needs, etc.).
-Supports and coordinates team decisions that reduce learning barriers, and provide accommodations and/or the least restrictive environment.
-Provides thorough explanations of how to include meaningful communication activities within home and/or school environments.
-Initiates collaboration and uses teacher feedback to modify communication skills accommodations and/or strategies in the classroom to meet the learning needs of the student.
-In addition to "Effective": Actively holds a position within a DPS committee or outside community committee to educate and provide knowledge of student special education considerations to reduce learning barriers for DPS students.
-For Example: Active member of one of the SLP Department Committees that directly works toward reducing students' learning barriers. (e.g., Language & Literacy Committee) Active member of an outside association related to communication disorders (e.g., Stuttering Group) that supports reduction of learning barriers for DPS students.
+Observable NOT MEETING APPROACHING EFFECTIVE DISTINGUISHED Rarely explains how to include basic communication activity within home and/or schenvironments.
+Rarely uses teacher feedback to modify communication skills, accommodations, and/strategies in the classific to meet the learning need the student.
+Sources of Information: 1:1 Coaching Conversations barriers, accommodations, and/or the least restrictive environment. • • When requested by a parent or teacher, SLP provides an explanation of how to include meaningful Participates in ongoing conversations to reduce learning barriers and provide appropriate accommodations across settings.
+Provides resources and explanations of how to include meaningful communication activities within home and/or school environments.
+Active member of an outside association related to communication disorders (e.g., Stuttering Group) that supports reduction of learning barriers for DPS students.
 Community Based Committee (e.g., Special Education Advisory Committee in DPS) that supports reduction of learning barriers for DPS students.
-An active participant on the MTSS Team through being the MTSS Chair or actively leads or coleads MTSS Trainings to school community.
+An active participant on the MTSS Team through being the MTSS Chair or actively leads or co-leads MTSS Trainings to school community.
 Active member of school-based committee dedicated to reducing student learning barriers (e.g., Cultural Equity Team).